Common Stinging Insects in Missouri

 Mud Dauber Wasps

 Mud daubers are long and thin and are usually black with yellow marks.
-You can identify them by their extremely slender waist.
-As their name indicates, these wasps build their nests out of mud, often inside garages, barns, or porch ceilings.
+You can identify these wasps in Missouri by their extremely slender waist.
+As their name indicates, they build their nests out of mud, often inside garages, barns, or porch ceilings.
 But unlike yellow jackets, mud wasps don’t defend their nests.
 They’re solitary, nonaggressive insects that only sting when pinned against the skin.

 You can find European hornets across southern Missouri.
 They’re multicolored insects (dark brown with red and yellow markings), and they typically nest in a hollow log or tree.
 European hornets are not particularly aggressive even though they’re large and they come to lights at night.
 They like to prey on other insects and will sting if threatened.